Anser (bird): Systematics, taxonomy and evolution

 The genus Anser was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
-The name was derived by tautonymy from the specific epithet of the greylag goose Anas anser introduced by Linnaeus in 1758.
-Anser is the Latin word for "goose".
+The name comes from the Latin word anser meaning "goose" used as the specific epithet for the greylag goose (Anas anser) introduced by Linnaeus in 1758, that epithet was repeated to become its generic name as the type species.

 Phylogeny

-The evolutionary relationships between Anser geese have been difficult to resolve because of their rapid radiation during the Pleistocene and frequent hybridization.
-In 2016 Ottenburghs and colleagues published a study that established the phylogenetic relationships between the species by comparing exonic DNA sequences.
+The evolutionary relationships between Anser geese have been difficult to resolve because of their rapid radiation during the Pleistocene and frequent hybridisation.
+In 2016 Ottenburghs and colleagues published a study that established the phylogenetic relationships between the species by comparing exonic DNA sequences; a further analysis by the same group in 2023 refined the relationships in the bean goose complex, with pink-footed goose closest to taiga bean goose, rather than tundra bean goose as had been thought before.